intermezzio/blog/content/posts/pawns-on-the-attack.md

 ---
 title: "Pawns On The Attack!"
 date: 2018-12-06T18:00:00-00:00
+description: |
+    Hello again!
+I’m finally back and ready with another action-packed game for you!
+I played the following game online, where I used a pawn break on the kingside to attack my opponent’s king.
 ---

 Hello again!
 I'm finally back and ready with another action-packed game for you!
 I played the following game online, where I used a pawn break on the kingside to attack my opponent's king.